<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 Lack of Role Description and Responsibilities

-In these instances, it may be preferable to have professionally-designed job descriptions that are fully comprehensive and can be tailored to your needs.
+In these instances, it may be preferable to have professionally designed job descriptions that are fully comprehensive and can be tailored to your needs.
 We can help you there since we have industry-specific job descriptions ready for use.

 Serious Conflict Sources

 Don’t ignore serious conflicts that seem to be grounded only in miscommunication.
-Conflicts resulting from poor management, inadequate training at your practice, and lack of professional opportunities can make your practice environment difficult for employees and hazardous for your patients.
+Disputes resulting from poor management, inadequate training at your practice, and lack of professional opportunities can make your practice environment difficult for employees and hazardous for your patients.

 Signs of Escalating Conflict

 Signs of escalating conflict are often gradual and easy to miss.
-They can be as small as body language or as major as a screaming match.
+They can be as small as body language or as significant as a screaming match.
 As an employer of a dental, optometry, or other medical practice, missing signs of impending conflict can hurt patient care.

 Avoidance Behaviors